microsoft/botframework-solutions/skills/src/csharp/todoskill/todoskill/readme.md

 ﻿
 # ToDo Skill

-See the ToDo Skill [documentation page](https://github.com/microsoft/botframework-solutions/blob/master/docs/reference/skills/productivity-todo.md) for information on how to deploy and test this Skill.
+[Learn more](https://aka.ms/bftodoskill) about how to deploy and test the ToDo Skill.